 .
 Larger diameter fans will move air further down rack aisles and over some obstructions.
 Smaller diameter fans can be most effective in specific work areas or where installation space is limited.

 - Air velocity will vary throughout the zones depending on the industrial fan’s diameter and speed setting.

-- When used for cooling people, choose a Rite-Hite HVLS Fan that moves air at a minimum of 2 mph in the targeted zone.
+- When used for cooling people, choose an HVLS fan that moves air at a minimum of 2 mph in the targeted zone.

 - The minimum air speed needed for destratification is 1/2 mph.

-A: It can be run in reverse.
-While the Rite-Hite HVLS Fans can be run in reverse, it will not be as efficient.
+A: While Rite-Hite HVLS fans can be run in reverse, it will not be as efficient.
 Some applications may require air movement without creating a significant airflow beneath the fan.
 The fans can be run at half speed or less to mix the warm air from the ceiling with the cooler air near the floor.

 Q: What is the ideal mounting height for a fan?